 How Kids Adjust to RV Life

-One of the biggest surprises in RV living with kids is how quickly children adapt to a new environment.
+One of the biggest surprises in RV living with kids is how quickly our children adapt to a new environment.
 While every child is different, most families find that kids adjust faster than adults expect.

 Sharing small spaces- Sharing limited space is one of the biggest adjustments in living in an RV with kids.
 Kids learn to be mindful of noise, belongings, and personal space.
 While it can be challenging at first, it often teaches patience and cooperation.